Prachi-Tomar/prompt-autopsy/README.md

 | Logprob Analysis | Real model logprobs (if supported) | Synthetic logprob data |

 ## Notes
-- Logprobs are placeholders and may depend on model support
+- Logprobs are placeholders and may depend on model support.
+Google's Gemini models do not currently expose token-level log probabilities through the OpenAI-compatible API.
+Per-token logprobs are available only via Vertex AI with response_logprobs=True.
 - Embeddings computed with sentence-transformers
 - Use at your own risk.
 MIT licensed.
 - Fact-checking uses Wikipedia and simple heuristics; it's not authoritative.